Confessions page

 Confessions pages are pages on social networking websites (such as Facebook etc), or stand alone website pages which are generally used at schools and universities for students to anonymously post their confessions and secrets to their respective communities.
 Confessions, statements acknowledging personal facts that someone would prefer to not be shared under their true identity, are sent to the administrators of the page through online form services such as SurveyMonkey and Google Forms or submission portals created with purpose-built tools.
 The administrators then decide which confessions to post on the page.

 Confessions pages act as a medium for students to express their emotions, beliefs, and troubles anonymously with their community.
 Confessions pages can also be a de facto message board where students can ask for help regarding issues about schoolwork and affairs.
 Confessions pages are becoming very popular among not only universities but also high schools.
-For instance, Boulder High School in CO and Swinburne University Sarawak in Malaysia have popular confessions pages that are flooded with posts about crushes and other relationship details.
+For instance, Boulder High School, in Colorado, was reported to have a page.
 Students feel comfortable on revealing their thoughts on confessions pages due to the complete anonymity of their posts.
 However, due to the anonymity, the pages sometimes have to be reviewed by their creators as some users may post about sensitive topics that may be related to race or sexual orientation, as well as political and religious content.